 Once you get to the last row, you will need to make a slight adjustment since the easy locking system has a tongue and groove shape on the end of the planks.
 You will need to remove the tongue from the final row to have it fit beautifully between the rest of the floor and the wall.

 To wrap up the installation project, you’ll likely need to install T molding in the doorway to help make the transition from room to room more seamless.
 Before applying your T molding, you will need to make sure the floors between the rooms are level with one another for the perfect fit.

-How to Install Luxury Vinyl Tile Over Hardwood Floors
+How to Install Luxury Vinyl Plank Over Hardwood Floors

 The History of Luxury Vinyl Tile